Li Hongzhi: Shen Yun, The Epoch Times, and political involvement

 Performance arts group Shen Yun, the media organization The Epoch Times, and a variety of other organizations such as New Tang Dynasty Television operate as extensions of Falun Gong.
-These extensions promote Falun Gong and Hongzhi's teachings, and, in the case of The Epoch Times, promote conspiracy theories and far-right politics in both the United States and Europe.
-According to a 2020 report by Los Angeles Magazine:
+These extensions promote Falun Gong and Hongzhi's teachings, and, in the case of The Epoch Times, promote conspiracy theories and far-right politics in the United States, Canada and Europe.
+According to a March 2020 report by Samuel Braslow published in Los Angeles Magazine:

-In 2000, Li founded Epoch Times to disseminate Falun Gong talking points to American readers.
-Six years later he launched Shen Yun as another vehicle to promote his teachings to mainstream Western audiences.
-Over the years Shen Yun and Epoch Times, while nominally separate organizations, have operated in tandem in Falun Gong’s ongoing PR campaign against the Chinese government, taking directions from Li.

-Despite its conservative agenda, Epoch Times took pains until recently to avoid wading into partisan U.S. politics.
-That all changed in June 2015 after Donald Trump descended on a golden escalator to announce his presidential candidacy, proclaiming that he "beat China all the time".
-In Trump, Falun Gong saw more than just an ally—it saw a savior.
-As a former Epoch Times editor told NBC News, the group’s leaders "believe that Trump was sent by heaven to destroy the communist party".
+(Los Angeles Magazine retracted Braslow's article in September 2020 after Falun Gong filed a defamation lawsuit in May.)

 The exact financial and structural connections between Falun Gong, Shen Yun, and The Epoch Times remains unclear.
 According to NBC News: